Silvia Monfort

 At Carré Thorigny, she brought about the debut of Bernard Giraudeau in Tom Eyen's Why Doesn't Anna's Dress Want to Come off (1974).
 She was also seen in The Oresteia (1962) and The Persians of Aeschylus (1984).
 She portrayed Lucrezia Borgia in Victor Hugo (1975), Marguerite de Bourgogne in The Tower of Nesle by Alexandre Dumas, père (1986), Alarica in The Evil Is Spreading (1963), Maid in Jacques Audiberti (1971), Ethel in The Rosenbergs Should Not Die (1968) by Alain Decaux.
 She took on Ionesco with Jacques, or the Submission (1971), When We Dead Awaken by Henrik Ibsen (1976), and then The Lady from the Sea' (1977).
 To celebrate the centenary of Cocteau's birth, she appeared for the last time on the Vaugirard stage in The Two Ways in 1989.

 Silvia Monfort is among the most influential performers of Phèdre.
-A study by the CNRS about the great tragediennes who have incarnated this character in the 20th century was published in Pour la Science, the French version of Scientific American.
-This study analyzed the relationship between the pauses and the versified text as well as the fluctuations in delivery and demonstrated that Silvia Monfort made the most important use of them (92% of pauses and 3.8 syllables/minute) in relation to other tragic actresses (Sarah Bernhardt, Marie Bell, Nada Strancar and Natacha Amal); this characteristic of her acting contributed to Silvia Monfort's performances being received with an exceptional quality of psychological depth and emotion.
+A study by the CNRS about the tragedies that have incarnated this character in the 20th century was published in Pour la Science, the French version of Scientific American.
+This study analyzed the relationship between the pauses and the versified text.
+It also studies fluctuations in delivery and demonstrated that Silvia Monfort made the most important use of them (92% of pauses and 3.8 syllables/minute) similar to other tragic actresses (Sarah Bernhardt, Marie Bell, Nada Strancar and Natacha Amal).
+This characteristic of her performances noted for their psychological intensity and emotional nuance, according to the study.

 She said of her character in 1973: "Phèdre burns in each one of us.
 We have hardly grasped the image in the mirror when she dims, and the imminence of this obliteration sharpens the acuteness of the reflection […] What matters is that there has been a meeting in mystery even from the first reading.
 It is like desire, or rather it is present in the look that provokes it, or rather there will never be unison.
 All the opinions, competent, imperious, singular, that were offered to me on the subject of Phèdre, and to which I listened intensely, had no other result with me than to lead me back to my Phèdre, despite her long being hazy, with the obviousness of a pawn moving back to the first square on a board game […] this is the wonder of Phèdre: to tackle it is to resign oneself to it."

 In 1972, with the support of Jacques Duhamel, then Minister of Cultural Affairs, she set up and directed the Carré Thorigny Rue de Thorigny in the neighborhood of Le Marais in Paris, where she put on multidisciplinary shows.
-She was especially interested in the circus world and organized an exhibit entitled Circus in Color, which met with success.
+She was especially interested in the circus world, and organized an exhibit entitled Circus in Color, which met with success.
 Following her contacts with circus people and meeting with Alexis Gruss, she organized old-style circus performances in the courtyard of the Hôtel Salé, in front of the Carré.
-The public's fancy led Monfort and Gruss to set up (in 1974) the first circus and mime school in France, L'école au Carré.
-They wanted to highlight the nobility of the circus's origins and were involved in bringing to life an updated old-style circus.
-The Gruss circus followed Monfort in her next moves until it became a national circus in 1982.
+In 1974, the public's fancy led Monfort and Gruss to set up the first circus and mime school in France, L'école au Carré.
+They wanted to highlight the historical significance and traditions of the circus arts, and were involved in bringing to life an updated old-style circus.
+The Gruss Circus followed Monfort in her next moves until it became a national circus in 1982.

 At the Carré Thorigny, Alain Decaux awarded Monfort the Legion of Honor in 1973, paying homage to "her passion for the theatre and the inflexible will with which she serves it."

 She continued working to establish a permanent "Carré" at Vaugirard on the site of and in place of the big tops.
 The decision to build the theatre as it is today was made in 1986.
 On 7 March 1989, she wrote: "This will be my theatre.
 Even so, incredible!
-I don't know a single living person for whom his own theatre was built, with his name and of the right size."
-But she died a few months before its completion.
-Inaugurated in 1992, it bears her name: Théâtre Silvia-Monfort.
+I don't know a single living person for whom his theatre was built, with his name and of the right size."
+However, she died a few months before its completion.
+Inaugurated in 1992, the own theatre bears her name: Théâtre Silvia-Monfort.

-She died on 30 March 1991 of lung cancer in Courchevel.
+Monfort died of lung cancer on March 30, 1991, in Courchevel.

-Pierre Gruneberg, who became Silvia Monfort's lover in 1963 and married her on 24 May 1990, founded the Silvia Monfort Prize Association in 1996.
+Pierre Gruneberg, Silvia Monfort's husband since 1990, founded the Silvia Monfort Prize Association in 1996.
 This prize is issued every two years to a young actress by a professional jury.
-Since its inception, the prizewinners have been:
+Since its inception, the prize winners have been:

 Private theatres, TNP and Tréteaux de France